 At the SSPH+ Summer School in Public Health Policy, Economics, and Management in Lugano, practitioners, researchers, and graduate students come together from all over the world for a unique learning experience focused on public health impact.

-We hope you will join us for another year of mutual learning for change.
+We hope you will join us for our 32nd year of mutual learning for change.